-- Cost estimate uncertainty (EU) contingency accounts for potential deviations in the actual cost compared to the base cost due to, for example, the level of design maturity, vendor price evolution or imprecision in estimates of labor hours. - Additional risk contingency is included in the project plan to account for discrete risk events, which are documented in the project risk register.
-Care is taken not to pad EU contingency to account for explicitly identified risks. - EU contingency is included for all scope. - EU contingency factors are implemented at each task, estimated considering the maturity of design and the confidence of the cost estimate, and documented in the Basis of Estimates.
-The EU contingency factor is generally the mid-point of the range in Table 6.
-Any deviation from the midpoint must be documented in the Basis of Estimate. - The EU contingency is summed over all elements to form a project wide EU contingency number.
+- Estimators should choose the midpoint of the range in the table that best describes the status of the estimate. - Cost estimate uncertainty (EU) contingency accounts for potential deviations in the actual cost compared to the base cost due to, for example, the level of design maturity, vendor price evolution or imprecision in estimates of labor hours. - Additional risk contingency is included in the project plan to account for discrete risk events, which are documented in the project risk register.
+Care is taken not to pad EU contingency to account for explicitly identified risks. - EU contingency is included for all scope. - EU contingency factors are implemented at each task, estimated considering the maturity of design and the confidence of the cost estimate, and documented in the Basis of Estimates. - The EU contingency is summed over all elements to form a project wide EU contingency number.